The-Extra-Project/Extra_surface_repo/README.md

 Where $\text{./StarSplay}$ is a \CC executable that takes as input the union of the previous step triangulation and the received points, do the insertion, the simplification, extract the stars and produce as output the new triangulation with the new points to send.
 Finally, a filter operator is used to separate the output stream of each \CC call.

+## Code
-The project is decomposed in 3 main part :
+The source code of this project is decomposed in 3  parts :
 ### Distributed delaunay triangulation core
-    All the classes for the distributed delaunay triangulation structure are sotred in ./src/core
+    The c++ classes for the distributed delaunay triangulation structure are sotred in ./src/core
 ### Scheduler : The spark-core API
 For the scheduling, we use Scala and Spark.
 The core of the scheduler is in the folder ./src/spark/src/main/scala/

 ### Services
 A service is an algorithm based on the distributed delauany triangulation structure.